video-dev/hls.js/README.md

 #### Alternative setup

 Note that the example code above will check for hls.js support _first_ and then fallback to check if the browser natively supports HLS.
-If you want to check for native browser support first, and then fallback to Hls.js you will want to swap those conditionals.
+To check for native browser support first and then fallback to Hls.js, swap these conditionals.

-The order of these checks depends on if you want to use hls.js whenever possible see [this comment](https://github.com/video-dev/hls.js/pull/2954#issuecomment-670021358) to understand some of the tradeoffs.
+See [this comment](https://github.com/video-dev/hls.js/pull/2954#issuecomment-670021358) to understand some of the tradeoffs.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/hls.js@latest"></script>